 Fully mature, or perhaps slightly past its best days, the honeyed fruit in this medium bodied wine was clearly starting to fade.

 4,006 Views Tasted Nov 17, 2013

 Pungent scents of pears, apples and citrus oil coupled with flowers and toasty oak.
 Intense, fat and concentrated, the wine finished with a ricly textured, lush, fresh sensation that is filled with ripe furit yellow fruits.

 The best California Chardonnay to share with visitors from other countries.
 They never see the wine in Bordeaux.
 They are very aware this is our benchmark Chardonnay.
 Deeply colored, with powerful notes of aromatics of ripe tropical fruit, vanilla, pears and floral scents.
 This very concentrated, fresh wine fills your palate with lush, ripe, pure fruit and ends with a long, clean, balanced finish.
-Everyone from Bordeaux remarked how much they liked the wine and that it did not show any heat, even with its high alcohol levels.
+Everyone from Bordeaux remarked how much they liked the wine and that it did not show any heat, even with its high ABV levels.